jobs.ac.uk - Great jobs for bright people

 Help your community – As someone whose salary is being funded by taxpayers, a sense of responsibility to the community is instilled in public sector workers.
 The flip side of this is that you can directly affect your local community, or even the nation, for the good through the work you carry out.

 Job security – Job stability is often referenced as a major perk as it is relatively stable.
-Whilst profit-based companies are prone to closure, public sector organisations have the stability of government-backing.
+Whilst profit-based companies are prone to closure, public sector organisations have the stability of government backing.

 Working atmosphere – the public sector is regarded by many as less demanding than the private sector.
 The cut-throat nature of work in a private company can be stressful and damaging.
-And, although the standards of work are high, there isn’t the obvious competitiveness which is often found in the private sector.
+And, although the standards of work are high, there isn’t the obvious competitiveness that is often found in the private sector.

 Flexitime – Government organisations are quite accommodating when it comes to recognizing the different circumstances of their employees.
 Flexible working hours are common – usually based around a core time of hours, or on a ‘shift work’ basis.
 Part-time jobs and job sharing can be also found.